Anson County, North Carolina: 2000 census

 There were 9,204 households, out of which 31.00% had children under the age of 18 living with them, 47.80% were married couples living together, 19.80% had a female householder with no husband present, and 27.60% were non-families.
 25.10% of all households were made up of individuals, and 11.00% had someone living alone who was 65 years of age or older.
 The average household size was 2.59 and the average family size was 3.09.

 In the county, the population was spread out, with 25.20% under the age of 18, 8.60% from 18 to 24, 29.00% from 25 to 44, 22.80% from 45 to 64, and 14.40% who were 65 years of age or older.
 The median age was 37 years.
 For every 100 females there were 96.50 males.
 For every 100 females age 18 and over, there were 95.80 males.

 The median income for a household in the county was $29,849, and the median income for a family was $35,870.
 Males had a median income of $27,297 versus $20,537 for females.
 The per capita income for the county was $14,853.
 About 15.50% of families and 17.80% of the population were below the poverty line, including 23.90% of those under age 18 and 16.70% of those age 65 or over.

 Government and politics

+Anson County is governed by a board of commissioners, which constitutes seven members elected by district.
+The board of commissioners appoint a county manager who oversees county administration and implements the policies of the board.

 Anson County is a member of the regional Centralina Council of Governments.

+Anson County, like several neighboring rural counties, has historically favored Democratic candidates in most elections.
+After 2012, Republicans enjoyed more electoral success in the region, though Anson County voted more Democratic than its neighbors.
+The county has been depopulating, and the African American share of its population has been decreasing.

+In 2016, the Democratic presidential candidate, Hillary Clinton, won the county by a margin of 13 percent, though in 2020 the Democratic candidate, Joe Biden, won by only four percent.
+The county favored a Republican candidate for a federal office in 2022 and Donald Trump flipped the county in 2024, the first Republican presidential candidate to do so since Richard Nixon in 1972.

+Economy

+Anson's economy was historically rooted in agriculture.
+It remains weaker than the economies of other counties in the region.

 Education

 There are 11 schools in the Anson County Schools system that serve the students of the county.

-South Piedmont Community College has a campus on Highway 74 near Polkton that serves Anson County residents.
+The county is served by South Piedmont Community College, which has a campus near Polkton.